barryclark/jekyll-now/_posts/2020-03-28-OpenBanking-Part1.md

 > status and permission from a supervisory government body to provide qualified digital certificates which can
 > be used to create qualified electronic signatures

-In other words, the eIDAS legislation wants to prevent the EU security market from being controlled by [foreign entities][22].
+The eIDAS legislation wanted to prevent the EU security market from being controlled by [foreign entities][22].
 For this reason, it lays out in detail the assessment and practices to be followed across all EU Member States.
 This will result in interoperability and commercial-grade security across the European trust infrastructure.